casey-martin/flounder/README.md

     * Train for N epochs, update saved weights, and record size of training batch and network performance.
     * Schedule minimatch with Stockfish if there's time between batches?
     * Move processed board states and labels for archival storage.
-* Create a client process that submits both a parallel_eval to a worker pool, and sets up a scheduled supervisor process that scps the labelled data to the host.
+* Create a client supervisor process that creates a queue of jobs for a worker pool and write retrieved results to file.
+Supervisor will also scp the labeled data to the host every hour and remove the file once transferred.
-    * Supervisor will merge all newly generated board states and their corresponding labels.
-    * Supervisor will scp merged board states and labels to the host machine's training folder.
-    * Supervisor will then remove data on the client machine that was added to the batch of merged data.
     * If scp failure.
 Retain data, and next batch of data to be appended to the queue.
     * Fail state(?) if repeated scp failure condition met, halt until connection successfully reestablished?